Hawaii Laws and Incentives

 Alternative Fuel Vehicle (AFV) Registration

-Owners of plug-in electric vehicles and AFVs must pay an annual fee of $50, in addition to standard registration fees.
+Owners of electric vehicles and AFVs must pay an annual fee of $50, in addition to standard registration fees.
 Fees contribute to the State Highway Fund.

 (Reference Hawaii Revised Statutes 249-31)

-Autonomous Vehicle (AV) Task Force
+Automated Vehicle (AV) Task Force

 The Attorney General will convene an AV Legal Preparation Task Force (Task Force) to prepare Hawaii with laws and regulations required for AVs.
 The Task Force will examine the adaptation and testing of AVs and existing laws relating to legal and insurance regulation of AVs, and make recommendations for AVs in Hawaii.
 The Task Force published a report in December 2020.